Mathematics: Relationship with sciences

 Mathematics is used in most sciences for modeling phenomena, which then allows predictions to be made from experimental laws.
 The independence of mathematical truth from any experimentation implies that the accuracy of such predictions depends only on the adequacy of the model.
 Inaccurate predictions, rather than being caused by invalid mathematical concepts, imply the need to change the mathematical model used.
 For example, the perihelion precession of Mercury could only be explained after the emergence of Einstein's general relativity, which replaced Newton's law of gravitation as a better mathematical model.

 There is still a philosophical debate whether mathematics is a science.
 However, in practice, mathematicians are typically grouped with scientists, and mathematics shares much in common with the physical sciences.
 Like them, it is falsifiable, which means in mathematics that, if a result or a theory is wrong, this can be proved by providing a counterexample.
-Similarly as in science, theories and results (theorems) are often obtained from experimentation.
+Similarly to science, theories and results (theorems) are often obtained from experimentation.
 In mathematics, the experimentation may consist of computation on selected examples or of the study of figures or other representations of mathematical objects (often mind representations without physical support).
 For example, when asked how he came about his theorems, Gauss once replied "durch planmässiges Tattonieren" (through systematic experimentation).
 However, some authors emphasize that mathematics differs from the modern notion of science by not relying on empirical evidence.